Xanadu (Rush song): Live performance

-An abbreviated version of the song, omitting the second verse and Lee's rhythm guitar part during the ending, was performed as part of a medley during the R30 tour in 2004.
-However, for the R40 Live Tour in 2015, the band played the entire song with the rhythm guitar included.
+All tours up until the Roll the Bones Tour had the song played in full.
+An abbreviated version was played on the Roll the Bones Tour and Counterparts Tour.
+Another abbreviated version of the song, omitting the second verse and Lee's rhythm guitar part during the ending, was performed as part of a medley during the R30 tour.
+However, for the R40 Live Tour, the band played the entire song with the rhythm guitar included.